![]() |

 3/4 cup Swerve sweetener (or sweetener of choice equivalent to 3/4 cup sugar)

-1 cup Egg Beaters (or 4 eggs)
+1 cup Egg Beaters (or 4 large eggs)

 1/2 cup buttermilk (or almond milk, unsweetened applesauce or other pureed fruit or berry)